WHAT IS A KITCHEN RANGE? TYPES & FEATURES

 COMMON KITCHEN RANGE FEATURES

-If you’re considering a range for your kitchen, explore these common features to get started on your shopping journey.
+If you’re considering a range for your kitchen, review these common features to help guide your search.

 CONVECTION COOKING